bernhardAxonIvy/doc/source/designer-guide/how-to/data-storage.rst

 ---------

 Stores simple name/value configuration pairs.
 A Variable can have a different value per environment.
-On the |ivy-engine| there is a :ref:`UI
+On the Axon Ivy Engine there is a :ref:`UI
 <engine-cockpit-variables>` to change the values of a Variable.
 More information
 can be found in the chapter :ref:`variables`.